tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 @freeze_on_deref=nil,
 @copy_on_deref=nil,
 @do_nothing_on_deref=true,
-@state=:pending>
+@state=:pending,
+@value=nil>
 ```

 ### Return Types

-Simply returning a string is fast enough that I didn't notice a speed difference between the two calls.
+The `hello` method simply returns a string.
+This is fast enough that I didn't notice a speed difference between the two calls.
 I did, however, notice a difference in what is being returned.
 Proxying through `async` and `await` result in method calls returning a [`Concurrent::IVar`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/IVar.html) instead of the original method's "raw" response.

 From the docs: